rgho/cal9000/README.md

 ##Current Status

 CAL 9000 is in the middle of development!
-At may be broken at any given time.
-Currently working on a 3d bucket search of colors dataset to allow for blazing fast similar color detection!
+May be broken at any given time.
+Currently working on a 3D bucket search of colors dataset to allow for blazing fast similar color detection!